 10 Things to Do in Mallorca in February

-February marks the end of the winter lethargy.
-It is the time when Mallorca dusts off its most festive face to live Carnival to the fullest.
-And only during this month you will have the opportunity to contemplate one of the most beautiful images of the island: the almond trees in bloom.
+February marks the end of winter hibernation.
+It's the time when Mallorca dusts off its most festive side to enjoy Carnival to the fullest.
+And only during this month will you have the opportunity to see one of the most beautiful sights on the island: the almond trees in bloom.

-In addition, you can visit its traditional markets without crowds, enjoy its famous coves on your own or visit its tourist attractions without having to book days in advance.
-And there are still many more plans to enjoy Mallorca.
+What's more, you can browse the traditional markets without the crowds, enjoy the famous coves on your own, and visit tourist attractions without having to book days in advance.
+And there are many more things to do and see in Mallorca.
+Let me tell you about them.
 Let's get started!

 1. Lose yourself in the old town of Palma de Mallorca